Choose a Supervisor

 Prof. Ben Smart

-Ben is an associate professor in philosophy.
-Prior to joining the University of Johannesburg in 2015 he lectured at The University of Birmingham (in the United Kingdom).
-He received his PhD from Nottingham University in 2012.
+Professor Smart is co-founder of The Centre for Philosophy of Epidemiology, Medicine and Public Health, and an Associate Professor in Philosophy of Medicine.
+Prior to joining the University of Johannesburg in 2015 he lectured at The University of Birmingham, having received his PhD from Nottingham University in 2012.

 Contact: Prof Ben Smart